hermangroup/docs/masternodes/dip3-upgrade.rst

 Your masternode is now upgraded to DIP003 and will appear on the Deterministic Masternode List after the transaction is mined to a block.
-You can view this list on the **Masternodes -> DIP3 Masternodes** tab of the Dash Core wallet, or in the console using the command ``protx list valid``, where the txid of the final ``protx register_submit`` transaction identifies your DIP003 masternode.
+You can view this list on the **Masternodes -> DIP3 Masternodes** tab of the Historia Core wallet, or in the console using the command ``protx list valid``, where the txid of the final ``protx register_submit`` transaction identifies your DIP003 masternode.
 Note again that all functions related to DIP003 will only take effect once Spork 15 is enabled